 Try out Packrafting

 For the ultimate wilderness experience, you have to try pack rafting!
 It is a new sport whose idea was born right in Alaska and is taking over the world.
-Basically, it’s an activity that combines both hiking long distances and rafting.
+It’s an activity that combines both hiking long distances and rafting.
 The interesting thing is that the equipment for this action is always with you, taking it everywhere you go just like a turtle.
-While you’re walking and climbing, you’re actually caring an inflatable and lightweight personal raft that can fit into you backpack, along with paddle and dry suit.
-When you reach the point of where you have to go through water, you just jump aboard your personal boat and paddle your way through the park.
-This is way harder than you’re imagining it right now, but that’s why there are special classes and guides organized beforehand.
+While you’re walking and climbing, you’re caring an inflatable and lightweight personal raft that can fit into your backpack, along with paddle and dry suit.
+When you reach the point of where you have to go through water, you just jump aboard your boat and paddle your way through the park.
+This is way harder than you imagine it right now, but that’s why there are special classes and guides organized beforehand.
 There’s no doubt you will have loads of fun exploring the area this way, so make sure to check out the website for more information.

 Kennecott Mines National Historic Landmark